 Diagnosed with attention deficit hyperactivity disorder (ADD/ADHD), my daughter struggled to earn good grades in school.
 In college, her professor inspired her to succeed -- now she's tutoring others.

-How playing games, telling stories, and other fun activities can help your attention deficit hyperactivity disorder (ADD/ADHD) child master math facts and succeed in school.
+How playing games, telling stories, and other fun activities can help your ADHD child master math.

 ADHD in Middle School Survival Guide

 Help your attention deficit hyperactivity disorder (ADD/ADHD) child succeed -- academically and socially -- with these helpful tips.